ArenKDesai/Aren-s-Notes/Survey of Botany/What are Plants?.md

 The smallest plant is <2 mm long (wolffia arrhiza), while the largest is > 100 m tall (eucalyptus trees).

 Most plants are photosynthetic, but some are not, such as mistletoe.
+Plant cells are also typically composed of cellulose.

 ### Flowering Plants
 Angiosperms are flowering plants.
 Think stems, leaves, roots, flowers, fruits, buds, etc. Flowering plants gradually produce something that falls or gets picked off.
 Buds are the growing points, where branches, fruits, flowers, etc. grow from.